Discretionary Use

 - Boarding and Breeding Kennels

-“Highly Complex” discretionary use applications are defined as follows:
+- “Highly Complex” discretionary use applications include the following land uses:

 - New Retail Stores over 5,000 m2